dieterich-lab/AppleDashboard/README.md

 # AppleDashboard
-This project provides a dashboard for visualization data from Apple Watch.
+This project provides a dashboard for visualization health and workout data from Apple Watch.
 The tool allow to load and analyze data from multiple users at the same time.
 It was created to enable faster analysis of longitudinal data from Apple Watch without the need for programming skills.